-The methodology of populating this RIN utilised a centrally managed approach.
-Inputs were supplied via management and various subject matter experts to the central point.
-A feedback loop was also incorporated to ensure the Executive Manager could verify supplied information aligned to the various subject matter expert submissions and in accordance with the AER FY2014/19 Regulatory Submission.
+The process of populating this RIN utilised a centrally managed approach.
+The business process owner coordinated the inputs that were supplied by subject matter experts and management teams.
+A feedback loop was also incorporated to allow the Manager to verify the accuracy of the supplied information (including source data) and this notice was prepared in accordance with the methodology utilised in AER FY2014/19 Regulatory Submission.